-A plane ticket, a toilet bag and some accessories, the list of luggage does not differ from one of an ordinary tourist.
+A plane ticket, a toilet bag, and some accessories, the list of luggage do not differ from one of an ordinary tourist.

-But, Feng is going to do a special trip: instead of the traditions souvenirs purchased at the beach, she will come back with a new face.
+But, Feng is going to do a special trip: instead of the traditional souvenirs purchased at the beach, she will come back with a new face.
 “I’m going to Seoul through a travel agency that organizes my hospital stay.
-I’m little bit scared, but I can not wait” says this 24 year old girl living in Shanghai.
+I’m a little bit scared, but I can not wait” says this 24-year-old girl living in Shanghai.

 Medical tourism in Korea: A lucrative business

-Medical tourism combines tourism and reduced medical costs, offering very large health services, cancer treatment and cosmetic surgery.
-Korea is ranked at the 7th position among the 34 OECD countries for the attractiveness and the low cost of its care services.
+Medical tourism combines tourism and reduced medical costs, offering very large health services, cancer treatment, and cosmetic surgery.
+Korea is ranked in the 7th position among the 34 OECD countries for the attractiveness and the low cost of its care services.

-To promote this type of tourism, various means are implemented: creation of a specific “medical tourism” visa of 15 days, deregulation of medical services and housing facilities.
-Since 2 May 2013, the government allows the large hospitals to create “med-hotel”, hotels for foreigners who came to be care in South of Korea.
+To promote this type of tourism, various means are implemented: the creation of a specific “medical tourism” visa of 15 days, deregulation of medical services, and housing facilities.
+Since 2 May 2013, the government allows large hospitals to create “med-hotel”, hotels for foreigners who came to be careful in South Korea.
 The surgery and the postoperative period are included.

-Governmental agencies do not skimp on the communication.
-On 12 January 2013, the National Agency of Medical Tourism has launched a mobile application for smart phones: Mediapp Korea.
+Governmental agencies do not skimp on communication.
+On 12 January 2013, the National Agency of Medical Tourism launched a mobile application for smartphones: Mediapp Korea.
 Available in several languages, it targets an important number of foreign customers.

 A future market

-The rich Chinese people are used to to offer such trips for Valentine’s Day, Women’s Day or graduation.
-And the most common operations are those of the eyelids, nose, temples or jaw.
+The rich Chinese people are used to offering such trips for Valentine’s Day, Women’s Day, or graduation.
+And the most common operations are those of the eyelids, nose, temples, or jaw.

 Some Chinese institutions develop bi-national partnerships, especially in hotels and tour operators.
 In October 2012, the Shanghai Green Land Group has built a medical complex on Jeju Island, South Korea, to host Chinese tourists.

-However, the reaction of the Chinese authorities remain ambivalent, and the Chinese Embassy in South Korea in July 2013 launched a campaign to raise awareness of the risks involved in cosmetic surgery as part of the ” tourist mobility.”
+However, the reaction of the Chinese authorities remains ambivalent, and the Chinese Embassy in South Korea in July 2013 launched a campaign to raise awareness of the risks involved in cosmetic surgery as part of “tourist mobility.”